Schkai/LADLM_Tool/README.md

 # LADLM_Tool
-Tool to organize items in a pen and paper game.
+Tool to organize items in a pen and paper game called LADLM (hence the name).

 Yeah, not really a pen and paper pen when you're using tools to organize your stuff but my group's just lazy as that.
 This tool is for organizing items, preferably used by the GM.